 Italian didn’t become a single, official language until 1861.

 The Italian alphabet contains 21 letters of the English Alphabet.
 The letters j, k, w, x, and y are missing from the Italian alphabet but they do however appear in words burrowed from other languages.
-Italian Numbers are like English but with a different pronunciation.

 The following letters do appear in Italian.
 They are used mainly in foreign words borrowed from other languages and their pronunciation is based on the word they appear in.

 The Italian alphabet uses two diacritical accent marks primarily used on vowels.
 An incorrect or missing accent mark is a spelling mistake just as an incorrect or missing letter would be.

 The Acute Accent can only be included on the vowels e, or o when they end words.